standing-o/Numerical_Methods_for_Fractional_Derivative/README.md

 # Numerical methods for Fractional derivative (20210531 ~ )
-- Study and code implementation of fractional derivative and integral
+- Study and Numerical implementation of fractional derivative and integral

 ## Reference